jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Keyboard focus is easily visible.**

-    When someone is tabbing through a web page they must easily be able to see where they are, eg with an outline or change in colour.
+    When someone is tabbing through a web page they must easily be able to see where they are, e.g. with an outline or change in colour.

 *   **Features don't stop you from navigating around the page using just a keyboard.**